 The Junkyard Wonders by Patricia Polacco

-I love this book so much.
+I love this picture book about prejudice and inclusion so much.
 It’s the author’s real-life experience, too.
 She shows how it feels when other people judge she and her classmates for the way their brains work.
 They’re called “special” or a “junkyard” class of kids.
 But their teacher, the amazing Mrs. Peterson, helps each child find their talent and gifts.
 And it makes a huge difference in their lives!
 (Go, teachers!)

 Hattie & Hudson by Chris Van Dusen